braindatalab/gecobench/README.md

 Currently we have four datasets: `gender_all`, `gender_subj`, `sentiment_twitter` and `sentiment_imdb`.
 The config in `config/dataset_config.json` specifies the datasets and the parameters for the data generation.
+The script expects the raw pickle files to be in `data/raw`.

 To generate the datasets we can run the following command: